-Every student at GW is held accountable through the student conduct process as stated in the Statement on Student Rights and Responsibilities, which addresses both on and off-campus behavior.
-Furthermore, all students who make the transition from on-campus to off-campus housing have copies of the GW Guide to Living Off-Campus and the Statement on Student Rights and Responsibilities made available to them at the graduate student services fair, the off-campus housing fair, or at graduate orientation.
-It is also accessible through a link on the off-campus student affairs website: https://offcampus.students.gwu.edu/guide-living-campus.
+Students at GW is held accountable through the student conduct process as stated in the Statement on Student Rights and Responsibilities and Code of Student Conduct, which addresses both on and off-campus behavior.
+Furthermore, all students who make the transition from oncampus to off-campus housing have copies of the GW Guide to Living Off-Campus and the Statement on Student Rights and Responsibilities made available to them at the graduate student services fair, the off-campus housing fair, or at graduate orientation.
+It is also accessible through a link on the off-campus student affairs website: https://offcampus.students.gwu.edu/quide-living-campus.
 The Statement on Student Rights and Responsibilities is included in Attachment F.